stitionai/devika/README.md

 ## Configuration

 Devika requires certain configuration settings and API keys to function properly.
-Update the `config.toml` file with the following information:
+Rename the `sample.config.toml` to `config.toml` and update the file with the following information:

 - `SQLITE_DB`: The path to the SQLite database file for storing Devika's data.
 - `SCREENSHOTS_DIR`: The directory where screenshots captured by Devika will be stored.